 Our Board is committed to strong and effective corporate governance and monitors regularly our corporate governance policies and practices.
 After careful consideration, our Board believes that allowing our stockholders to amend our bylaws by the affirmative vote of a majority of all the votes entitled to be cast on the matter is in our best interests and in the best interests of our stockholders.
 A copy of the proposed amendment to our Charter is attached as Attachment A to this Proxy Statement and incorporated by reference into this proposal.
 If this Charter amendment is approved by our stockholders, we expect that our Board of Directors will similarly amend our bylaws.
-If this Charter amendment is not approved by our stockholders, then we will not amend our Charter to provide this right to our stockholders unless and until approved by our stockholders.
+If this Charter amendment is not approved by our stockholders, then we will not amend our Charter to provide this right to our stockholders unless and until approved by our stockholders at a future annual or special meeting of stockholders.